erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 One can think of partitioned B-tree as few B-trees combined to produce a more complicated structure.
-For me the idea of using B-tree as a part of something bigger was quite a revelation, and it turns out that similar ideas about incorporating multiple smaller data structures, immutable partitions and bloom filter found their representation in other researches as well.
-It's interesting to note that some [LSM implementations][lsm-mark] also use a B-tree per sorted run.
+For me the idea of using B-tree as a part of something bigger was quite a revelation.
+It turns out that similar ideas about incorporating multiple smaller data structures, immutable partitions and bloom filter found their representation in other researches as well.
+Obviously you can also note how close this design comes to LSM, in fact some [LSM implementations][lsm-mark] also use a B-tree per sorted run.

 ### 5.2 Hybrid indexes

 What would you do to optimize B-tree memory footprint?
 Normally I would answer "nothing, it's good as it is", but in the context of in-memory databases we need to think twice.
 One of interesting suggestions could be derived directly from understanding of insert performance/memory footprint trade-off.
 So, we want to reduce memory consumption, but still do reasonably good on insert.
-Why not use two different things at once?
+Why not use for that two different things at once?
 The authors of [hybrid index][hybrid-index] suggests a dual-stage architecture with a dynamic "hot" part to absorb writes and read-only "cold" part to actually store compacted data.
-Obviously dynamic part is being merged from time to time into a read-only part.
+Obviously dynamic part is being merged from time to time into the read-only part.
 In fact there could be pretty much anything in place of "hot" part, but the simplest way to do it is to use B-tree as well:

 <figure>
 <img src="/public/img/hybrid-index.png" border="0" width="90%" style="margin: auto;">